yoyosource/tec1.0/README.md

 ```

 ## Strings
 There are some special Operations on strings you can use.
-To execute them use the ':' after the string or the string variable to access them.
+To execute them use the '.' after the string or the string variable to access them.
-To get the length of the String use ':length'.
-You can also trim the String with ':trim' to remove any excess spaces on each end of the String.
+To get the length of the String use '.length()'.
+You can also trim the String with '.trim()' to remove any excess spaces on each end of the String.
 You can also Change a String to all Uppercase and or Lowercase.
-For this use ':toUpperCase' and 'toLowerCase'.
+For this use '.toUpperCase()' and 'toLowerCase.()'.
 ```
-var length = "hello":length
+var length = "hello".length()
-var trim = "    hello    ":trim
+var trim = "    hello    ".trim()

-var toLowerCase = "Hello":toLowerCase
+var toLowerCase = "Hello".toLowerCase()
-var toUpperCase = "Hello":toUpperCase
+var toUpperCase = "Hello".toUpperCase()

 print length
 print trim